The In-Between Space

 AI promises better customer experiences.

-However, as outlined in part 1, the real divide is not in tool usage - it's in thinking.
+However, as outlined in part 1, the real divide is not the tools themselves.
+It is how organisations think about using them.

-Experiences are starting to feel the same.
-The tone is familiar.
-The interactions are predictable.
-Simply, because many companies are building these experiences on the same foundations.
+Experiences are starting to feel increasingly similar.
+The tone is familiar and the interactions are predictable, largely because many companies are building them on the same foundations.

 The result isn’t differentiation.
 It’s convergence.